 For students in Seattle, here are some local companies that offer insurance to part-time employees.
 Usually they require that you work a certain number of hours, such as an average of 21-25 per week.
 It depends on the company, so don’t be afraid to ask.

 Also, some companies consider you full-time and offer benefits if you work a minimum of 30-32 hours.
-Most students find that a bit too much to accomplish on top of school, but there are some who do it.
+Most students find that to be too much to accomplish on top of school, but there are some who do it.

 The Restaurant Industry

 Waiting tables can offer good paychecks in the city.
-In Seattle, for example, servers make minimum wage—$17+ an hour, depending on the company—plus tips.
+In Seattle, for example, servers make minimum wage—$21.30+ an hour or more, depending on the company—plus tips.

 Ministry and Counseling Jobs